 Colorful koi and goldfish bring hours of enjoyment to the Japanese garden.
 Train your fish to come on command for feeding time.
 Goldfish are hardier than koi, but both types may need to be overwintered indoors in cold climates.

 This clever bamboo device is designed to frighten deer away from the Japanese garden.
 The upper bamboo tube drips water into the larger, lower tube.
 When the tube fills, the weight of the water causes it to clunk against a bamboo mat resting on a stone.
 The sudden sound startles deer and reportedly scares them away.

 Bamboo has many uses in Japanese gardens: It's grown as an ornamental plant, and it serves as an important structural component.
 This bamboo fence uses bamboo shoots as rails and smaller ones tied into latticework to follow the curve of the gravel path inlaid with steppingstones.

 Raked gravel surrounding stones represents ripples of waves around islands.
-This type of Zen garden is designed for contemplative thought and is super-easy to maintain.
+This type of Zen or Japanese garden is designed for contemplative thought and is super-easy to maintain.